MrDrMcCoy/bblib/README.md

 - `CURRENT_FUNC`
   - Description: Set this variable in each function to inform the logger which function is emitting the message.
+  - Used by: _everything_.
   - Default: 'SCRIPT_ROOT'
 - `FINALCMDS`
   - Description: Array containing commands to run on exit.
 Add actions to its list by running: `FINALCMDS+=("command arg arg")`
+  - Used by: `finally`.
   - Default: ()
 - `LOGLEVEL`
   - Description: Set this to determine the cutoff for logging severity according to the levels in `syslog`.
+  - Used by: `log`.
   - Notes: Valid levels are _EMERGENCY, ALERT, CRITICAL, ERROR, WARN, NOTICE, INFO, DEBUG_.
   - Default: 'INFO'
 - `LOGFILE`
   - Description: Set this to have `log` additionally output to a file.
+  - Used by: `log`.
   - Notes: This will capture debug output if BASH has `set -x`.
   - Default: _unset_
 - `PIDFILE`
-  - Description: The path to a file for tracking the PID of the script if you call `checkpid`.
+  - Description: The path to a file for tracking the PID of the script.
+  - Used by: `checkpid`.
   - Default: '${0}.pid'
 - `REQUIREUSER`
-  - Description: Variable to set the user that is allowed to run this script if you call `requireuser`.
+  - Description: Variable to set the user that is allowed to run this script.
+  - Used by: `requireuser`.
   - Default: _unset_
 - `SCRIPT_NAME`
   - Description: The name of the script that will appear in the header of all log lines.
+  - Used by: `log`.
   - Default: "${0}"
 - `THREADS`
   - Description: Integer to control the number of background jobs to allow at once.
+  - Used by: `prunner`.
   - Default: 8

+## Dependencies

+The commands that `bblib.bash` calls out to are listed here, in case you are on a system that does not have them:

+- `fold`
+- `tr`
+- `logger`
+- `getopts`

 ## Resources